Chose: Effect of fusing of chancery and common law

 Before this point, the courts of equity could not enforce a legal chose in action and vice versa.
 The consequence was that, with these and certain statutory exceptions (e.g., actions on policies of insurance), an action on an assigned chose in action must have been brought at law in the name of the assignor, though the sum recovered belonged in equity to the assignee.
 All choses in action being in equity assignable, except those altogether incapable of being assigned, in equity the assignee might have sued in his own name, making the assignor a party as co-plaintiff or as defendant.
 The Judicature Acts made the distinction between legal and equitable choses in action of no importance.
-The Judicature Act 1873, s.
+The Supreme Court of Judicature Act 1873, s.
 25 (6), enacted that the legal right to a debt or other legal chose in action could be passed by absolute assignment in writing under the hand of the assignor.
 This was later updated by the Law of Property Act 1925 s.
 136 which outlined that for an assignment to be valid: